Benjamin-Humburg/Basic-Banking-System/README.md

 # Basic-Banking-System
-A proof of concept banking system with SQL database management.
+A proof-of-concept banking system with SQL database management.